Nominations are closed.

 The Social Impact Abie Award recognizes a woman whose work is making a positive impact on women, technology and society.
 Nominees may have developed technology that caused social change or empowered women and increased their influence.
-Recipients are honored by the technical women’s community at the Grace Hopper Celebration.
-The award also includes a cash prize.
+Recipients are honored by the technical women’s community at Grace Hopper Celebration.
+The award also includes a cash prize of $10,000.

 Past winners of this award include: